Tuesday, June 23, 2015

 The too-pretty face staring out from the many portraits and paintings

-on first viewing had me anticipating a third act revelation that Stephen was gay.
+on first viewing had me anticipating a third-act revelation that Stephen was gay.

 Die!
 Die!
 My Darling! is an amusingly outré damsel in distress melodrama whose potential as an unsettling exercise in Gothic grotesquery is consistently undermined by Hammer Films’ characteristic insistence on giving the material its customary Vincent Price-style, tongue-in-cheek/ high-camp horror treatment.
 Indeed, part of what contributes to Die!
 Die!
 My Darling! eliciting more giggles than gasps is how there is rarely a moment in the film where one feels the cast, director Silvio Narizzano (Georgy Girl), screenwriter Richard Matheson (Trilogy of Terror), and composer Wilfred Josephs are all working in concert.
 No two people are making the same film at the same time.

 Happily, the pitfalls of repetition that usually bedevil films in the cat-and-mouse genre (the wittily literal-minded title sequence features a demonic green cat in pursuit of a fuzzy pink mouse) are largely absent in Die!
 Die!
-My Darling! thanks to the appealing performances of the lead players and the dominant role afforded the female characters.
+My Darling! thanks to the appealing performances of the lead players and the dominant role afforded to its female characters.

-I generally tend to find movies about men holding women captive to be too laboriously misogynist in their execution to inspire anything other than indifference or impatience on my part (I disliked William Wyler’s masterly The Collector [1965] as intensely as I did the infinitely inferior Tattoo [1981] and Boxing Helena [1993]).
-But when captive and captor are of the same sex, the sight of a loony bible-thumper and her butch maid taking the starch out of a genteel sophisticate proves not only a lot less problematic, but said spectacle is substantially sillier and more entertaining than it has any right to be.
+I generally tend to find movies about men holding women captive to be too laboriously misogynistic in their execution to inspire anything other than indifference or impatience on my part (I disliked William Wyler’s masterly The Collector [1965] as intensely as I did the infinitely inferior Tattoo [1981] and Boxing Helena [1993]).
+But when captive and captor are of the same gender, the sight of a loony bible-thumper and her butch maid taking the starch out of a genteel sophisticate proves not only a lot less problematic, but said spectacle is substantially sillier and more entertaining than it has any right to be.

 Sisters Are Doin' It For Themselves